mbaumer/us_hep_funding/docs/_states/ID.md

 <a name="ID-02"></a>
 [Back to top](#top)
 ## ID-02 -- Rep. Michael Simpson (R)
+### Committees
+Michael Simpson is the #5 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016